JEPA-Reasoner: Decoupling Latent Reasoning from Token Generation: Latent Space Properties

 \subsubsection{Data Preparation}

-Considering that the compounding error caused by different faulty tokens differs significantly, it is difficult to quantitatively analyze the model's behavior under token-level errors (e.g., replacing keywords in the sentence will decrease the quality more considerably than replacing a word that functions as a connector).
-We followed previous work \cite{allen-physics} and utilized Context-Free Grammar (CFG) for both experiments to create a controllable experiment setting.
+Quantifying and testing token-level robustness in natural language is challenging because the impact of error tokens varies significantly by token type (e.g., replacing a keyword is more damaging than replacing a connector).
+To create a controlled experiment setup, we followed previous work \cite{allen-physics} and utilized Context-Free Grammar (CFG) for both experiments.

-Our custom CFG production rule features three terminal symbols with rule lengths of 3 or 4.
-With this rule, we generated long (approximately 600 to 700 symbols) and complex sequences that require non-trivial work to solve.
-The complexity of the grammar ensures that high accuracy relies on learning the underlying structure of the CFG sequence rather than memorizing specific sequences (refer to Appendix~\ref{app:cfg-sample} for full CFG specifications and production methods).
+Our custom CFG features three terminal symbols with rule lengths of 3 or 4, producing complex and long sequences of 600--700 symbols.
+The diversity of sequences generated ensures that high accuracy requires learning the underlying structure rather than simple memorization (see Appendix~\ref{app:robustness-results} for detailed discussion).